Tw1ddle/game-of-life/README.md

 ## License
 * The pattern files included and embedded in this repository come from the [LifeWiki](http://www.conwaylife.com/wiki/Main_Page) pattern collection, and are by various authors.
-* The Haxe code and webpages in this repository, but not the pattern files, are licensed under the GPLv3 with the exception of CodeCompletion.hx, which is MIT.
+* The Haxe code and webpage code in this repository, but not the pattern files, are licensed under the GPLv3 with the exception of CodeCompletion.hx, which is MIT.
 * The [noUiSlider](https://github.com/leongersen/noUiSlider) settings sliders are WTFPL.
 * The [three.js](https://github.com/mrdoob/three.js/) library is MIT.